 Library Course Reserves provides access to course-related readings and other materials selected and put on reserve by a faculty member for students to access.
 In addition to the Course Reserves housed physically in the Attleboro, Fall River, and New Bedford Libraries, we have an online option for certain materials.
 Online Course Reserves allow students access 24/7 as long as they have a computer with an internet connection.

 What type of material may you place on reserve?

 How can I get books not found in the Library collection?

-If your class will be utilizing Library Reserves this upcoming semester, please contact the library to confirm the item is available.
+If your class will be utilizing Course Reserves this upcoming semester, please contact the library to confirm the item is available.

 Please note, all materials will be taken off reserve at the end of each semester.